archit120/archit120.github.io/index.md

 ---
 layout: default
 title: Archit Rungta
 description: Hi!
-I'm Archit, an undergraduate sophomore exploring in the world of computer science.
+I'm Archit, an undergraduate junior exploring the world of computer science.
 ---

 > "An unexamined life is not worth living" - Plato